Skip to main content

 Department of Mechanical and Aerospace Engineering

 The University of Dayton Merlin Flight Simulation Laboratory provides aerospace students with a unique opportunity to showcase their designs through It Flies!
-USA and UK competitions.
+USA and UK aircraft design and handling competition.
 The competitions are held at the University of Dayton, Dayton, Ohio, USA, in April and Swansea, Wales, UK, in June.
 Air Force lieutenant colonels, majors and generals from the Society of Experimental Test Pilots (SETP) "fly" the student-designed simulations and contribute significantly to their aircraft design knowledge-base.

 It Flies!
 USA 2023

-It Flies!
-USA 2023 was held on Saturday, April 15 at the University of Dayton, School of Engineering in Dayton, Ohio.
-Judged by Test Pilots Gary Konnert, Frank Delsing and Aaron Tucker, the competition drew an interesting and varied selection of aircraft designs from university students, which were flown and assessed on The University of Dayton’s MP521 flight simulator.
+The competition was held on Saturday, April 15 at the University of Dayton.
+Judged by Test Pilots Gary Konnert, Frank Delsing and Aaron Tucker, the competition drew an interesting and varied selection of aircraft designs from university students.
 Society of Flight Test Engineers representative Troy Hoeger judged the project presentation section.

 Best Flight Handling